SecureStartKit

 }

-Here's how these directives map to the typical pages in a SaaS application.
+Here's how the three directives map to typical pages in a SaaS application.
 These patterns come from building SecureStartKit, where marketing pages serve thousands of visitors while the dashboard handles authenticated, per-user data.

 Your landing page, pricing page, and blog don't change per user.
 Cache the entire page with a long lifetime: